codefresh-io/docs.codefresh.io/_docs/testing/security-scanning.md

 ---
-title: "Security Scanning"
+title: "Security scanning"
-description: "How to scan for vulnerabilities with Codefresh pipelines"
+description: "Scan for vulnerabilities with Codefresh pipelines"
 group: testing
 toc: true
 ---

 Codefresh can integrate with any security scanning platform that scans source code or Docker images for vulnerabilities.

-The integration can happen via a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) as long as the scanning solution offers any of :
+The integration can happen via a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) as long as the scanning solution offers any of the following:

 * A Docker image with the scanner
-* A CLI (that can be packaged in a Docker image)
+* A CLI that can be packaged in a Docker image
 * An API

 Since all security solutions offer an API, Codefresh can essentially use any scanning solution via that interface.